Updated: Jul 24

 Schools can be stressful environments.
 Days are filled with challenges.
 Teachers have a responsibility to deliver a curriculum and manage student behaviour, with forever limited time and resources.
 Decor may be at the bottom of a very long list of priorities but, what if it wasn’t?

-When I think of my experience of learning environments, my greatest memory is primary school.
+When I think of my experience of learning environments, my greatest memories are based in primary school.
 Primary school had a touch of magic about it.
 Even when my mind wandered from what the teacher was saying, I still remember the visuals on the wall.

 Giant clocks with movable dials, words and lists written in bright colours, nature corners, reading corners, even sleeping bags for 'reading hour'.
 As a creative little girl, this was an environment I could blossom in.